Our faculty

 Lecturer in History, Politics and International Relations

 Alongside his academic work, Miguel has spent more than two decades bridging scholarship and practice.
-He has directed Engineers without Borders Portugal, advised the Calouste Gulbenkian Foundation’s Partnerships for Development programme, and today leads EU and UNDP consulting teams at CESO International Consultants, focusing on institution-building and development cooperation across Africa.
+He has directed Engineers without Borders Portugal (TESE EwB), advised the Calouste Gulbenkian Foundation’s Partnerships for Development programme, and today leads WB, EU and UNDP consulting teams at CESO International Consultants, focusing on institution-building and development cooperation across Africa.
+When not teaching, Miguel sits on the advisory board of CESO Academy, and mentors early-career researchers.

 Current teaching